willyrgf/mfm_server/README.md

 # mfm_server
+A server to enhance [MFM features](https://github.com/willyrgf/mfm).

 ## ENVs
-- BIND_ADDRESS: the host address to bind default is `127.0.0.1:8000`
+- `BIND_ADDRESS`: the host address to bind default is `127.0.0.1:8000`
-- DATABASE_URL: the database url of the server with the format `postgres://postgres:example@database:5432/mfmserver_development`
+- `DATABASE_URL`: the database url of the server with the format `postgres://postgres:example@database:5432/mfmserver_development`

 ## Optional
 ### Install bunyan